Timeshare Resort Developers

 Vacation Clubs & Points Systems

-The need for more flexible holidays, such as short breaks, has recently seen the emergence of vacation clubs (also known as Points systems).
+The need for more flexible holidays, such as short breaks, saw the emergence of vacation clubs (also known as Points systems).
 Consumers buy points instead of a conventional timeshare week, which can be exchanged for holidays at a different time, length of stay and resort every year.

 From the consumer’s perspective, this gives great freedom of choice.
 It also extends to the developer, who is able to retain the existing owners’ base and bring into the system several resorts in a variety of locations.
 Making vacation clubs work smoothly and efficiently requires a sophisticated management and reservation system.
 It is also important that there are clear and transparent rules governing the club’s operation covering, for example: